menendez95/Website/content/publication/Metamorphosis CogSci 2018/index.md

   lesson.
 Priming led to more endorsement of metamorphosis, but only among those with high prior knowledge."
 tags:
-- Biological Reasoning
+- Biological reasoning
-- Visual Representations
+- Visual representations
+- Psychological essentialism
-- Science Education
+- STEM education
 title: "Effects of priming variability on adults learning about metamorphosis"
 url_code: ''
 url_dataset: ''